blur-network/blur/README.md

 Open a terminal in the directory within which the binaries were downloaded.
 Assuming that is your Downloads folder, enter the following command:

->`cd ~/Downloads && tar xvzf blur-v0.1.9.5-linux-x86_64.tar.xz`
+>`cd ~/Downloads && tar xvzf blur-v0.1.9.5-linux-x86_64.tar.gz`

-Navigate into the directory you just unzipped from the archive, and start the daemon.
+Navigate into the directory you just extracted from the archive, and start the daemon.

 >`cd blur-v0.1.9.5-linux_x86_64 && ./blurd`